 The Faculty of Medicine welcomes applications from any applicant who is an Inuk, a Canadian citizen, and a Registered Inuit Beneficiary and who is associated with the Nunavut Settlement Area.
 Eligible candidates will be considered for admission to the MDCM program.

-Under an agreement between McGill University and the Government of Nunavut, successful candidates will have access to any necessary academic support, faculty and peer mentoring, and will have their tuition fees covered by the Government of Nunavut and may be required to complete a return-to-service agreement in consideration thereof.
+McGill University and the Government of Nunavut have in the past agreed to provide successful candidates with access to academic support, faculty and peer mentoring, and tuition payment by the Government of Nunavut.
+Note that students may be required to complete a return-to-service agreement.

 Candidates may be required to complete a qualifying year before entering the M.D.,C.M. program.

-For more information about this program or to speak with a current student in this program, please contact our office.
+For more information about this possiblity, please contact our office.

-Self-identification is entirely optional for Aboriginal applicants; furthermore, self-identification can in no way negatively impact the admission decision.
-McGill recognizes that Aboriginal applicants, their communities and connections between the two are extremely varied.
-For some, Aboriginal identity and community connection runs deep, for others it is less significant.
+Self-identification is entirely optional for Indigenous applicants; furthermore, self-identification can in no way negatively impact the admission decision.
+McGill recognizes that Indigenous applicants, their communities and connections between the two are extremely varied.
+For some, Indigenous identity and community connection runs deep, for others it is less significant.
 If you consider yourself as First Nations, Inuit, or Métis, we hope that you will self-identify on your McGill application.